-The diag_source entry is one of the supported diagnostics data sources.
-The track_source entry is a string defining the ATCF ID of the track data used to define the locations at which diagnostics are computed.
-This string is written to the TRACK_SOURCE column of the TCDIAG output line.
-The field_source entry is a string describing the gridded model data from which the diagnostics are computed.
-This string is written to the FIELD_SOURCE column of the TCDIAG output line type.
-The match_to_track entry specifies a comma-separated list of strings defining the ATCF ID(s) of the tracks to which these diagnostic values should be matched.
-The diag_name entry specifies a comma-separated list of strings for the tropical cyclone diagnostics of interest.
+• The diag_source entry is one of the supported diagnostics data sources.

+- The track_source entry is a string defining the ATCF ID of the track data used to define the locations at which diagnostics are computed.
+This string is written to the TRACK_SOURCE column of the TCDIAG output line. - The field_source entry is a string describing the gridded model data from which the diagnostics are computed.
+This string is written to the FIELD_SOURCE column of the TCDIAG output line type. - The match_to_track entry specifies a comma-separated list of strings defining the ATCF ID(s) of the tracks to which these diagnostic values should be matched.
+For the SHIPS_DIAG_RT source, this is required since it is the only way to associate diagnostics with track ATCF IDs.
+For the CIRA_DIAG_RT source, this is optional.
+If a non-zero list is provided, the diagnostics will be matched to tracks for the specified ATCF ID(s).
+If defined as an empty list (default), the ATCF ID will be extracted from each CIRA diagnostic file and used to match the diagnostics to track data. - The diag_name entry specifies a comma-separated list of strings for the tropical cyclone diagnostics of interest.
 If a non-zero list of diagnostic names is specified, only those diagnostics appearing in the list are written to the TCDIAG output line type.
 If defined as an empty list (default), all diagnostics found in the input are written to the TCDIAG output lines.